HTTP-RPC/Kilo/README.md

 }
 ```

-The `Description` annotation can also be used to document bean types and properties:
+The `Description` annotation can also be applied to bean types and properties:

 ```java
 @Description("Represents an item in a product catalog.")